hungkitwchiu/nominatim-geocoding/README.md

 See [documentation and demo](https://hungkitwchiu.github.io/doc.geocode.html).
-Updates in progress.
+More updates coming.